d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   lsp-mode
         has external dependencies that I don’t use.

-  powerline
-        requires too many shades of background and generally violates our expectation of how the mode-line is supposed to look by placing the designated default background in unexpected places.

   solaire
         in principle, it is incompatible with practically every theme that is not designed around it.
 Emacs does not distinguish between “UI” and “syntax” buffers.

-  spaceline
-        same as `powerline'.

   sx
         has an external dependency that I don’t use.